 Underworld Sourcebook mentions that the SINless (those without a System Identification Number, usually homeless vagrants) are the preferred target of organleggers because they'll never be missed.

-In Vampire: The Requiem, a vampire PC can have a trait that give a him or her a safe feeding ground.
-The first example of such trait is by feeding from the homeless mass in the slum.
+In Vampire: The Requiem, a vampire PC can have a trait that gives a him or her a safe feeding ground.
+The first example of such a trait is by feeding from the homeless mass in the slum.
 Considering that vampires can go crazy while feeding and drain the victim to death, it's one of the better traits, correctness aside.

 Tabletop Game/KULT supplement Rumours.
 The Caregiver archetype says that monsters of the Tabletop Game/KULT world feed off of vagrants.